SAP-samples/ui5-cap-event-app/README.md

 - `services`: here, the service is configured for which the type definitions are generated:
   - `source` points to the metadata xml file (relative path)
   - `output` says where the type definitions should go (let's use "gen" as sibling of "src" - caution: the contents of this directory may be deleted when generating!)
   - `propertiesByName`  is used to declare certain system properties as "[managed](https://odata2ts.github.io/docs/generator/managed-props/)".
 This means they are not "normal" data properties which the user can change, but set by the system.
 This will be useful in the controller code when we loop over the user-entered properties: TypeScript will know which ones they are.
+Note: make sure you followed step 1 to the very end, otherwise you will also need to list the draft-related properties here.

 ### 4. Run it (and provide npm scripts for convenience)